Cut-free Completeness for Modular Hypersequent Calculi for Modal Logics K, T, and D: Introduction

+The hypersequent system for S5 of \citet{Restall2009}, although taking hypersequents as sets of sequents, explicitly interprets individual sequents as describing different possible worlds. \citet{Parisi2017} generalized this interpretation by incorporating an accessibility relation into the interpretation of a hypersequent, and offered calculi for K, T, D, S4, and~S5.
+The interpretation of Parisi's hypersequents is equivalent to the formula interpretation of linear nested sequents.
+To unify terminology, we'll call hypersequents \emph{relational} if their interpretation takes the accessibility relation into account.

 In addition to cut elimination, there are other desiderata that one might consider when developing hypersequent calculi.
-We consider two such properties of hypersequent systems that have been proposed as important.
-One is modularity: each axiom, or property of the accessibility relation, is captured by a single rule or set of rules.
-The other is Do\v{s}en's principle: hypersequent systems for different modal logics should only differ in the presence or absence of structural rules.
+We consider two properties of hypersequent systems that have been proposed as important.
+One is \emph{modularity:} each property of the accessibility relation is captured by a single rule or set of rules.
+Modularity yields a satisfying systematicity for proof systems for various kinds of modal logics.
+The fact familiar from modal correspondence theory that properties of the accessibility relation can be captured by different modal axioms allows for elegant treatment of large classes of logics and uniform results.
+Likewise, analogous modularity of proof systems opens up the possibility of dealing with combinations of properties of the accessibility relation not piecemeal, but systematically by combining different structural rules.
+Another property relational hypersequent systems have is that they obey what's been called Do\v{s}en's principle: hypersequent systems for different modal logics only differ in the presence or absence of structural rules, while the rules for modalities are the same for all systems.
+This corresponds to a methodological principle that the meaning of a connective should be determined by its rules of inference.
+So, the rules for modal operators should be the same regardless of the structure of the accessibility relation.

-A recent development in the proof theory of modal logics are \emph{relational hypersequents}.
-These systems have their origin in \citet{Restall2009}, who introduced a cut-free complete hypersequent calculus for~S5.
-Restall left it an open question whether or not his method could be adapted to other extensions of~K. \citet{Parisi2016} proposed relational hypersequent calculi for the logics K, T, B, D and~S4 along the lines of Restall's approach.
-However, Parisi proved completeness only for the systems with the cut rule.
-Parisi's systems are the first candidates for calculi for modal logics that conforms to Do\v{s}en's principle.
-In this paper, we prove cut-free completeness for the relational hypersequent systems for K, T and~D.

-For the modal logic K, the interpretation of the relational hypersequent is equivalent to that of the linear nested sequent, as in \citet{Lellmann2015}, but there are some important differences.
-Relational hypersequent systems interpret a sequent as a branch of possible worlds separated by an accessibility relation, rather than a disjunction of sequents under a nested modal operator.
-In other words, the systems considered in this paper are more explicit about the accessibility relation along the hypersequent.
-It follows that the relational hypersequent does not have a straightforward formula interpretation as the linear nested sequent does.
-However, these systems do have an advantage over linear nested sequents insofar as they are currently the only modal hypersequent systems that conform to Do\v{s}en's principle.
-The base calculus RK contains a pair of rules for $\Box$, and extensions of RK for other systems add structural rules, but no rules that mention~$\Box$.